mjcull/R4H2O/manuscript/0_introduction.md

 >The steeper the learning curve, the larger to payoff.

-This workshop is not an exhaustive introduction into data science programming but a teaser to inspire water professionals to ditch their spreadsheets and instead write code to analyse data.
+This workshop is not an exhaustive introduction into data science programming, but a teaser to inspire water professionals to ditch their spreadsheets and instead write code to analyse data.
 The best way to learn to solve problems with computer code is to start with practical examples and learn the principles as you progress through ever more complex cases.

-This course only discusses the basics of using the R language with a limited scope.
+This course discusses the basics of using the R language with a limited scope.
 This course does not include advanced techniques such as machine learning.
 All data used in this course is tabular, text analysis and other unstructured data are not part of the curriculum.

 The course consists of seven sessions.
 The introduction introduces the principles of data science within the context of managing a water utility.
 The three case studies look at water quality data, customer perception and digital metering data.
 The case studies use material previously published on [The Devil is in the data](https://lucidmanager.org/data-science/), a blog about creating value and having fun with the R language.